New Caledonian wattled bat

 The New Caledonian wattled bat (Chalinolobus neocaledonicus) is a species of vesper bat, family Vespertilionidae.
 It is found only in New Caledonia.

 Taxonomy

 The New Caledonia wattled bat was first described by Swiss naturalist Pierre Revilliod in 1914.
 It was formerly considered a subspecies of Gould's wattled bat (Chalinolobus gouldii), but evidence for synonymy is weak.

-Its species name "neocaledonicus" comes from Ancient Greek néos meaning "new" and the New Latin rendering of "Caledonia," caledonicus; the species name refers to New Caledonia where this species is found.
+Its species name "neocaledonicus" comes from Ancient Greek néos meaning "new" and the Neo-Latin rendering of "Caledonia," caledonicus; the species name refers to New Caledonia where this species is found.

 Description

 It is a small species of bat, with a head and body length of only 50.5 mm.

 Its forearm is 35.3 mm long, and its tail is 33 mm long.